revuedepresse/org.revue-de-presse.api/README.md

 ## Installation

-The shell scripts written to install the project dependencies have been tested under Ubuntu 16.04.5 LTS.
+The shell scripts written to install the project dependencies have been tested under Ubuntu 19.10.
-My guess about running them from another OS would be that it simply won't terminate as expected.

 ### Requirements